vaquerizaslab/fanc/fanc-doc/fancplot.rst

 FAN-C command line plotting
 ===========================

-The ``klot`` tool should be accessible from the command line after you installed FAN-C (see :ref:`fanc_installation`).
+The ``fancplot`` tool should be accessible from the command line after you installed FAN-C (see :ref:`fanc_installation`).
 It provides basic commands for plotting Hi-C data and other genomic tracks.

 .. toctree::
    :maxdepth: 2

-    Overview and basic usage <klot-executable/klot_basic>
+    Overview and basic usage <fancplot-executable/fancplot_basic>
-    Panel types <klot-executable/panel_types>
+    Panel types <fancplot-executable/panel_types>